Department of Neurobiology, University of Osnabrück

 The Department of Neurobiology participates in the "Forschungsbörse" of the Ministry of Science and Education (Bundesministerium für Bildung und Forschung, BMBF).

-University-school partnership "Neurobiologie macht Schule": School visits at the Gymnasium Martinum, Emsdetten (17.01.2024), at the Irena-Sendler-Gesamtschule in Ahaus (28.02.2024), and at the Georgianum in Vreden (15.03.2024).
+University-school partnership "Neurobiologie macht Schule": School visits at the Irena-Sendler-Gesamtschule in Ahaus (6.02.2025), and from the Fürstenberg-Gymnaisum in Recke (20.03.2025).

 Basic Information